1-loop Color structures and sunny diagrams: Derivation of characteristic polynomials

-Next we proceed to the the dihedral group.
-For $n$ odd, so $n=2 m+1$, all reflections $\sigma$ have a single fixed point and hence their cycle structure type is $\lambda(\sigma) =(1\, 2^m)$.
-In the sign representation $\mbox{sgn}_{2m+1}(\sigma)=-1$ and $ch$ becomes (\ref{ch-odd}).
+Next we proceed to the dihedral group.
+For $n$ odd, so $n=2 m+1$, all reflections $\sigma$ have a single fixed point and hence their cycle structure is $\lambda(\sigma) =(1\, 2^m)$.
+In the sign representation, $\mbox{sgn}_{2m+1}(\sigma)=-1$ and $ch$ is given by (\ref{ch-odd}).
 For $n$ even, so $n= 2 m$, the reflections are divided between those with no fixed points and hence with cycle structure type $(2^m)$ and those with 2 fixed points and hence of type $(1^2\, 2^{m-1})$.
-For all of them $\mbox{sgn}_{2m}(\sigma)=+1$ and $ch$ becomes (\ref{ch-even}).
+For all of them, $\mbox{sgn}_{2m}(\sigma)=+1$ and $ch$ is given by (\ref{ch-even}).
 The odd and even expressions add elegantly to the generating function (\ref{gen-func}).